 Asbestos Lawsuits against Chrysler

-- One lawsuit resulted in compensation for a man who stripped brakes and replace old linings for nearly 20 years developed mesothelioma.
-Several companies were included in the lawsuit and the jury found that Chrysler was liable for ten percent of the $25 million award given to the victim.
+- One lawsuit resulted in compensation for a man who stripped brakes and replaced old linings.
+After nearly twenty years, he developed mesothelioma.
+Several companies were included in the lawsuit, and the jury found Chrysler liable for 10% of the $25 million award.
 The jury found Chrysler failed to warn workers and others of the risks of asbestos in their brakes.